-The current methods for identifying the excluded are based on surveys that require sending enumerators to the field gathering data through going from door to door.
-Because this requires a lot of manpower and time it is a step that is often neglected.
+The current methods for identifying the excluded are based on surveys that require sending enumerators to the field and gathering data through going from door to door.
+Because this requires a lot of manpower, time and money it is a step that is often neglected.
 This is one of the reasons why the limited out-reach of interventions to the extreme poor is often only recognized when programs are in an advanced stage, if at all.

 The solution we developed to solve this problem is based on mobile phone technology that makes it possible to gather citizen-generated data on exclusion.
 The technology we use is called Verboice.
 Verboice is a free and open-source tool that makes it possible to conduct a survey through inviting mobile phone owners to call a dedicated phone number to answer questions with their phone keypad.
 The information from thousands of callers can be received simultaneously and the data are automatically stored in the cloud.
 Data can be downloaded and analysed immediately.
 This can save a lot of money and time compared to conventional survey methods.
 A prototype of the Exclusion Radar was successfully tested in the Netherlands.